 The Clinical Laboratories Unit is responsible for licensure of all laboratories that obtain specimens from Washington DC citizens for federal certification.
 The unit serves as the agent for federal certification in the Clinical Laboratory Improvement Amendments of 1988 (CLIA) Program, which is required for all clinical laboratory testing sites including those seeking Medicare reimbursement.

 The unit is responsible for the licensure of laboratories performing Infectious Disease testing and Tissue Banks.
 Also, approvals for Health Screenings, Temporary Testing, and Out of State Testing.

 - Clinical Laboratories

 - Independent Reference Laboratories

-- Tissue Banks - contact our office for application
+- Tissue Banks

 - Communicable and Reportable Disease Testing